pietroalbini/plinky/README.md

 ## Differences with GNU ld

-* The lack of an entry point will result in an error, instead of following [GNU ld]'s behavior of setting it to the first byte of `.text`, or to 0 if no such section exists.
+* The lack of an entry point will result in an error, instead of following [GNU ld][ld-entry]'s behavior of setting it to the first byte of `.text`, or to 0 if no such section exists.

 * The stack is marked as non-executable by default, and it can be set back to executable with `-z execstack`.
 Because of this, the presence or lack of a